 Submission to the NE Board of assessments on whether Natural England should vary the boundary of the existing Surrey Hills AONB for approval to undertake a statutory and public consultation: by end of January 2023.

 Preparation of documentation for and subsequent undertaking of the formal statutory and public consultation.
-This is the main opportunity to provide formal responses about the proposal when the background technical documentation will be made available to inform responses: by end of May 2023.
+This is the main opportunity to provide formal responses about the proposal when the background technical documentation will be made available to inform responses: early March to mid-June 2023.

-Review responses to the statutory consultation prior to seeking NE Board approval of a draft Order with regard to amending the boundary of an existing AONB and approval to proceed to a formal period of Notice: By end of November 2023.
+Review responses to the statutory consultation prior to seeking NE Board approval of a draft Order with regard to amending the boundary of an existing AONB and approval to proceed to a formal period of Notice: By winter 2023.